-For my PhD thesis, I explored unsupervised feature learning and deep learning for musical data and applied them to music classification, annotation and transcription.
+For my PhD thesis, I explored unsupervised feature learning for musical data and applied them to music classification, annotation and transcription.

 This presents an effective data processing